Melanie Clark Mogavero, PhD

 - Provided advocacy and assistance to people with developmental disabilities in gaining access to necessary services and supports appropriate to their needs and goals.
-These responsibilities were conducted to the standards of New York State Office for People with Developmental Disabilities (OPWDD; formally OMRDD), and the United States Government Medicaid program.
+These responsibilities were conducted to the standards of the New York State Office for People with Developmental Disabilities (OPWDD; formally OMRDD), and the United States Government Medicaid program.

 Intensive Case Manager – St. Catherine’s Center for Children: Albany, NY

 - Worked in conjunction with the New York State Department of Social Services and New York State Child Protective Services to provide advocacy and assistance to families with special needs.
-Assistance and advocacy included assessing barriers to become stable and self-sufficient and assisted in obtaining necessary services.
+Assistance and advocacy included assessing barriers to becoming stable and self-sufficient and assisted in obtaining necessary services.

 Teacher Assistant – St. Colman’s School: Watervliet, NY

 - Taught a variety of academics to children ages 6-14 with Autism Spectrum Disorders according to their needs and Individualized Education Plan (IEP).

 - Psychologist Intern, under the supervision of Dr. Paul Shapiro – Capital District Psychiatric Center, Albany, NY

 - Psychology Research Assistant, under the supervision of Dr. James Tedeschi – State University of New York at Albany, Albany, NY